Bitcoin-ABC/bitcoin-abc/doc/init.md

 Auto-respawn
 -----------------------------------

-Auto respawning is currently only configured for Upstart and systemd.
+Auto respawning is currently only configured for systemd.
 Reasonable defaults have been chosen but YMMV.